abraaocrvlh42/memoryGame/README.md

 # memoryGame
-Memory Game inspired by the Rick and Morty animation using HTML, CSS and JavaScript
+Memory Game inspired by the Rick and Morty animation using HTML, CSS and JavaScript.